From Trains to Tableaux—Musée d'Orsay for Kids Tour

 The Musée d’Orsay collection contains works roughly from 1848-1914.
 Some of the art movements include Romanticism, Realism, Impressionism and Post-Impressionism, Symbolism, and Pointilism and such artists as Manet, Courbet, Corot, Monet, Renoir, Degas, Gaugain, Cézanne, Van Gogh, and Seurat.
 Our walk will focus on the tenets of these movements in a child-friendly way.

 Contact us to discuss a larger group reservation.

 The Musée d’Orsay is very busy and not as spacious as the Louvre.
 We highly recommend visiting the museum when it is open late on Thursday evenings.

 The Musée d’Orsay is wheelchair accessible.
 There are elevators throughout the museum and you can print a wheelchair accessibility guide from the site.
-We are happy to custom-design visits to the Musée d’Orsay for visitors with mobility concerns.

 We do!
 See our Musée d'Orsay Tour for a small-group, in-depth tour of the collection geared for adults and mature teens.

 Yes!
 If you booked a private tour, participants under 18 are free to enter the museum.